Initiatives for Climate Change

 Process for identifying and assessing risks and opportunities

-Key risks and opportunities related to climate-related issues are discussed at least once every six months at the ESG Promotion Committee.
+Key risks and opportunities related to climate-related issues are discussed at least once every three months at the ESG Promotion Committee.

 Processes for managing risk